Invisalign Austin

 Hassle-Free Dental Care

 Unlike traditional braces, Invisalign aligners are removable.
 So, you don’t have to change your oral care habits just to accommodate them.
 No special oral hygiene products or cumbersome dental hygiene regimens.
 Instead, just brush, floss, and rinse with mouthwash like usual.
-Then, clean your aligners with a damp, soft-bristled toothbrush and clear, mild dishwashing liquid.
+Then, clean your aligners with a damp, soft-bristle toothbrush and clear, mild dishwashing liquid.

 Living with Invisalign Aligners